vol4ok/hogan-express/README.md

   - Partials (Allows you to modularize, to move pieces of templates to their own file - think of these as "included" templates)
   - Layouts (Allows you to consolidate common elements of your templates - think of these as "parent" templates)
   - Caching (Makes your app more efficient by reducing unnecessary rendering)
+  - Lambdas (Allows you to create custom filters/lambdas)

 ### Install